-How Scotland almost won a World Cup at Hampden in 1989
+How Scotland almost won the World Cup

 So what is it like to lead out Scotland at Hampden in a World Cup final?
 "Eh, I can't actually remember, to be honest," says Bain sheepishly.
 "I remember trying to get through the traffic on the bus and I can remember holding up a placard spelling out 'thank you' but I can't remember leading the team out and the game itself is a blur."

 That confusion is perhaps understandable when you consider the tumultuous events of the previous couple of weeks, in which this group of 15 and 16-year-olds had gone from being utterly unrecognisable to national heroes.
 "Most of us were just coming out of school and suddenly we were the biggest thing in Scotland - we were on the back pages, the front pages, and everywhere else," says McLaren.

 O'Neil talks about the surreal nature of the build-up and the fact that "we'd be walking down the street and people would recognise us".
 And Bain recalls the TV cameras and comedian Andy Cameron turning up at the team base in Largs the night before the final.

 Both teams were described as "surprise finalists" in the Fifa dispatch, but 58,000 people were inside Hampden to watch Scotland and Saudi Arabia attempt to become the world champions.
 The Scots were understandably confident, buoyed by the home support, but some concerns crept in as the teams lined up.

 "I had just turned 16, so I was always one of the younger ones, but these Saudi boys had full-grown beards.
 It was pretty ridiculous," says winger McLaren, who was fit for the final after missing much of the tournament with a calf problem.
 Manager Brown was slightly more circumspect, adding: "There were rumours; people who had seen them play earlier in the tournament said they looked mid-20s."

 A quick glance at the squad list shows that the Saudis were all born in the last five months of 1972, so were towards the upper limit of the age restriction, and had showed "extraordinary physical maturity" during the tournament, according to Fifa.
 The governing body added the caveat that "this can be explained by the fact that in this part of the world, mental and physical development is reached at a much earlier stage".

 Regardless, the Scots were two up inside 25 minutes after goals by Ian Downie and Dickov.
-Arsenal prospect Dickov created Downie's seventh-minute opener, eluding his marker and crossing for the Aberdeen midfielder to angle a header high into the net, then he doubled the advantage himself, pouncing on a loose ball and, from an acute, angle chipping Saudi goalkeeper Mohamed Al-Deayea, who would go on to win 178 full caps and play at four senior World Cups.
+Arsenal prospect Dickov created Downie's seventh-minute opener, eluding his marker and crossing for the Aberdeen midfielder to angle a header high into the net, then he doubled the advantage himself, pouncing on a loose ball and, from an acute angle, chipping Saudi goalkeeper Mohamed Al-Deayea, who would go on to win 178 full caps and play at four senior World Cups.
 "We thought we were world-beaters at that stage," says a rueful Dickov, now a pundit.

 It seemed that they would be when, with just 18 minutes of the regulation 80 remaining, Dundee United's Gary Bollan was hauled down after a coruscating run and a penalty was awarded.
 Up stepped O'Neil, but Al-Deayea produced a splendid save.
 "If we'd scored, we would have won," says Bain, who had a late header cleared off the line.
 "And then it wouldn't have mattered if they were 16 or 26."

-It was very much the latter, according to Scottish FA secretary Walker.
+It was very much the latter, according SFA secretary Walker.
 "We were cheated," he told the Daily Record in 2009.
 "I mean, it was so obvious - the Saudi keeper looked like Peter Shilton.
-And I was told by a coach that one player was married with three children and was a captain in the Royal Guard - yet he was playing in the Under-16 World Cup.
+And I was told by a coach that one player was married with three children and was a captain in the Royal Guard - yet he was playing in the under-16 World Cup.
 Everyone tacitly acknowledged we were done but proving it was the problem."

 Brown tells a similar tale, and suggests that the $35,000 reward put in trusts for each of the victorious Saudi players to cash in once they reached the age of 35 was claimed "sooner than it might have been for a few of them".

 However, O'Neil is less ready to believe that he was cheated out of winning a World Cup.
 "Some cultures are just a lot more physically mature at that age," he says.
 "Lads in that culture tend to have facial hair at a younger age, just like lads in our culture tend to be peely-wally with freckles.
 It's just grasping at straws."

 After O'Neil's penalty miss, the Scots wilted and the Saudis scored twice to force the game into extra-time, despite being reduced to 10 men.
 "We did well to hold on to 2-2 because we were all towing caravans," added O'Neil.
 "We probably shouldn't have even survived to take it to spot-kicks."